Paul del Rio

 Paul del Río Canales (1943 – April 5, 2015) was a Venezuelan sculptor, painter and revolutionary.
 Paul del Rio combined modernism, cubism and surrealism to create enigmatic paintings that are usually a social commentary on the harshness of modern urban life for ordinary people, and their longing for a different life.
 Originally from Spain, his parents were exiled to France after the fall of the republic and then immigrated to Havana, Cuba where he was born.
 His family moved once more to Caracas, the capital of Venezuela his second year.

 Guerrilla

 It was not as an artist but as a MIR (Spanish: Movimiento de Izquierda Revolucionaria) guerrilla that del Rio first came to public notice under the pseudonym Máximo Canales.
-In 1963 at the age of 19, as leader of a Venezuelan guerrilla group the Armed Forces of National Liberation (in Spanish: Fuerzas Armadas de Liberación Nacional, FALN), he seized the Venezuelan cargo ship Anzoátegui (2/13/1963).
-The ship evaded both the U.S. Navy and Royal Navy for eleven days before docking safely at Belem coast of Brazil.
+In 1963 at the age of 19, as leader of a Venezuelan guerrilla group the Armed Forces of National Liberation (in Spanish: Fuerzas Armadas de Liberación Nacional, FALN), along with Wisman Medina and Jose Romulo Nino they seized the Venezuelan cargo ship Anzoátegui (2/13/1963).
+The ship evaded both the U.S. Navy and Royal Navy for eleven days before docking safely at Belém coast of Brazil.